 Offerings include: basic Ayurveda training that covers Ayurvedic philosophy, history, and practice; cultivation of Ayurvedic medicinals; wildcrafting; botany; plant meditations; herbal medicine making; nutrition and cooking; yoga; practitioner skills; body systems; Sanskrit; Vedic astrology; Agnihotra; and much more.
 This curriculum honors indigenous traditions and builds awareness of movements for the decolonization of Ayurveda and Yoga, as well as the universal needs for social, economic, racial, and food justice.
 Take a look at our sample calendar.

 “This internship is life changing.
 It’s something one needs to experience to understand, and everyone will walk (skip, dance, frolic) away with something really special that colors and informs the rest of their existence.
 If I could do it all over again, and again, I would in a heartbeat.
 Everyone who feels called to the LAI program will need to know that it’s not easy.
 You’ll be called to step up and be your best self in every situation and interaction.”

 About Our Teachers

-LAI teachers include Ayurvedic doctors and practitioners, farmers, herbalists, astrologers, yoga teachers, and regional experts.
+LAI teachers include Ayurvedic practitioners, farmers, herbalists, astrologers, yoga teachers, and regional experts.
 Collectively, they weave their passions and skills into this comprehensive offering.